-23 Sep What Machine Learning Is and How It Can Help Your Business
+23 Sep What is Machine Learning and How it Boosts Business [Infographic]

 Championed as solutions to many of our challenges, both old and new, Artificial Intelligence and Machine Learning are hot topics among researchers and industry experts alike.
 The proponents of these technologies show no signs of going mum anytime soon and their popularity will only soar in the coming years as IDC predicts that worldwide spending on cognitive and Artificial Intelligence systems will reach $77.6 Billion in 2022.

-Artificial Intelligence is a branch of computer science that deals with enabling machines to imitate human behavior and nature.
-While the idea of intelligent machines dates back to antiquity, Artificial Intelligence as we know it only became popular recently due to the availability of copious amounts of data and the computational power and storage capacities needed to handle it.
+AI is a branch of computer science that deals with enabling machines to imitate human behavior and nature.
+While the idea of intelligent machines dates back to antiquity, Artificial Intelligence, as we know it, only became popular recently due to the availability of copious amounts of data and the computational power and storage capacities needed to handle it.

-AI is, in fact, a broad umbrella term that encompasses machine learning and deep learning, as well as other vital technologies you may have encountered, such as visual recognition, natural language processing and more.
+Artificial Intelligence is, in fact, a broader term that encompasses ML & DL, as well as other vital technologies you may have encountered, such as visual recognition, natural language processing, and more.

-It’s fair to say AI has quickly become a big part of our lives.
-Examples range from virtual assistants that respond to all our commands to advanced systems that tackle unfamiliar situations without any human intervention at all, and everything in between.
+It’s fair to say that AI has quickly become a big part of our lives.
+Artificial Intelligence examples range from virtual assistants that respond to all our commands to advanced systems that tackle unfamiliar situations without any human intervention at all, and everything in between.

 Datasets are analyzed to identify patterns and correlations so that ML algorithms can extrapolate these to make better decisions when they come across new data.
 The ultimate goal here is to enable these algorithms to eventually make these decisions without any human assistance.

-However, not all classes of ML algorithms can do just as well without any human interference when exposed to unfamiliar data and require retraining by data scientists if their results are deemed unfavorable.
+However, not all classes of ML algorithms can do just as well without any human interference when exposed to unfamiliar data.
+They require intervention by data scientists if the results are not accurate.

 Deep Learning algorithms are perhaps best described as a special breed of Machine Learning algorithms.
-They are ‘deep’ because they feature a hierarchical network of ML algorithms, where each algorithm interprets the analyzed differently.
+They are ‘deep’ because they feature a hierarchical network of ML algorithms, where each algorithm’s interpretation is different.
 Analogous to the human neural network in the brain, such algorithmic systems are also called artificial neural networks.

 As datasets are passed through different layers in the neural network, each layer hierarchically defines and extracts specific features from the dataset.
 Therefore, Deep Learning algorithms don’t necessarily require the input datasets to be labeled to train themselves, unlike most other ML algorithms.
 They can learn and make informed decisions based on what they have learned.

-Moreover, since deep learning algorithms don’t require labeled data, they are much better suited for handling complex queries, involving vast amounts of data.
+Moreover, since deep learning algorithms don’t require labeled data, they are much better suited for handling complex queries, involving big data.

-However, Deep Learning algorithms require boatloads of data as well as significantly more computational power than other Ml techniques due to their added complexity.
+However, these algorithms also require boatloads of data, as well as more computational power than other Ml techniques due to the added complexity.